shanebagel/Fun-PowerShell-Scripts/README.md

 I try to keep scripts & functions looking as native to real PowerShell commands as possible. <br>

-Help files are included for each script, each file gets imported via a module for convenience. <br>
+Help files are included in each script, and each script can be ran as a stand-alone .ps1 file or as a module by including it's respective .psm1 and .psd1 files in a directory in the $env:psmodulepath environment variable. <br>

-# Process for importing modules:
+# Process for importing scripts as modules:
 >1.
 Run $env:PSModulePath <br>

 >2.
-Put module file, manifest file, and script files in a directory contained in the PSModulePath variable' <br>
+Create a directory in a module path with the same name as the module file minus the .psm1 file extension <br>

 >3.
+Place module file, manifest file, and script files in that directory contained in the PSModulePath variable' <br>

+>5.
 Import-Module "ModuleName" - Imports Module into session <br>

->4.
-Get-Module - Verify the Module is loaded <br>
+>5.
+Get-Module; Get-Command -Module "ModuleName" - Verify the Module and functions are loaded <br>